 This means the brains of people addicted to drugs are rewired as a result of the addiction.

 PET scan analysis conducted on drug addicts' brains show a deficiency in the number of dopamine receptors.
 Dopamine is the neurotransmitter associated with rewards.
 This means these people have a weakened ability to experience rewards due to under functioning dopamine receptors.
 Studies prove this is due to a genetic vulnerability and due to the use of drugs.
-People who have a genetic variance that causes an under functioning dopamine receptors in the reward pathways are more likely to become addicted to drugs.
+People who have a genetic variance that causes an under-functioning dopamine receptor in the reward pathways are more likely to become addicted to drugs.

 However, drug use itself is responsible for the suppression of dopamine receptors.
-This is a good example of how genetic and environment factors work together to cause or prolong drug addiction.
+This is a good example of how genetic and environmental factors work together to cause or prolong drug addiction.

 Studies show the powerful effects genetics has on our ability to make decisions.
 For starters, genetics influence the way we perceive events taking place in our environment.
 Genetics also plays a part in our ability to understand consequences.
 Lastly, genetics also influences our ability to carry out planning.